VinceNolan999/ms1-nicola/README.md

 * [Bootstrap 4:](https://www.getbootstrap.com)

-  - used to assist in a responsive site with a mobile first ethos
+  - used to assist in a responsive site with a mobile first approach.

 * [Balsamic:](https://www.balsamiq.com)